 This is ultimately a decision that you have to make – there is no absolute right or wrong.
 However, I would suggest as a general rule that you should pay in enough to get the maximum contribution from your employer.
 Don’t turn down this tax-free handout!

 If you are currently paying in more than this, then you could consider reducing your contributions and use the freed-up money to pay off your debts faster.
 But

 - don’t do this before looking at what your other alternatives are… look at other ways of improving your finances by spending less or earning more.
-If cutting back on take-aways and Sky, or getting a lodger for a few years is possible, then it would probably be a mistake to take the ‘easy’ option now of cutting your pension contributions – you are going to be retired for a very long while and who knows what the state pension will be like when you get to that age!
+If cutting back on takeaways and Sky, or getting a lodger for a few years is possible, then it would probably be a mistake to take the ‘easy’ option now of cutting your pension contributions.

 - set a time limit – a year or two years perhaps – at the end of which you will resume your current levels.
 Make this a definite decision to avoid the trap of always putting them off for another year.

 If you are self-employed you have more freedom over what you pay into your pension.
-But without the incentive of an employer offering you a carrot to contribute, this freedom can be a curse.
-You should probably be thinking of 8% as the bare minimum of savings – this is the equivalent of what a worker will have paid in if they are in ‘auto-enrollment’ in a couple of years time.
+But without the incentive of an employer offering you a carrot to contribute, this “freedom” can turn out to be a curse…

 What about taking money out of a pension to pay debts?

-From April 2015 if you are over 55 you may now be able to take out some or all of your pension money.
+If you are over 55, you may now be able to take out some or all of your pension money.
 But this may not be a good idea when you look at the tax costs, charges and effect on any benefits – see Should I use Pension Money to pay my Debts? for more details.